devoworm/OW-DW-Education/Developmental Data Science/About.md

 * review the [feature selection examples here](https://github.com/devoworm/Drosophila-imaginal-disc-segmentation/tree/master/Areal%20Size%20Distributions), and using the image [presented in step a](https://github.com/devoworm/Drosophila-imaginal-disc-segmentation/blob/master/Wolff-Gordon-Gordon-drawing.TIF), run your own feature selection analysis using [ImageJ](https://imagej.nih.gov/ij/) or [OpenCV](https://opencv.org/).

-c) annotations and ontologies: read these Wikipedia stubs ([annotation](https://en.wikipedia.org/wiki/Annotation), [ontologies](https://en.wikipedia.org/wiki/Ontology_(information_science))) on the topics.
+c) categorization and annotation: read these Wikipedia stubs ([categorization](https://en.wikipedia.org/wiki/Categorization), [annotation](https://en.wikipedia.org/wiki/Annotation)) on the topics.

-*
+* review these data tables ([1](), [2]()) and produce two plots: one showing the number of neurons present at different time periods, and the other showing changes in the number of cells present by cell family over time.

 **Assignments**
 1) download and read the paper "[Morphogenetic processes as data: Quantitative structure in the Drosophila eye imaginal disc](https://www.biorxiv.org/content/10.1101/395640v1)".

 2) identify each analysis in the accompanying [open data repo](https://github.com/devoworm/Drosophila-imaginal-disc-segmentation)

-3) review the activities for this section and push images representing image segmentation, feature selection, and annotation to the [Push Assignments Here repo](https://github.com/devoworm/OW-DW-Education/tree/master/Developmental%20Data%20Science/Push%20Assignments%20Here) for this section.
+3) review the activities for this section and push images representing "image segmentation", "feature selection", and "categorization and annotation" to the [Push Assignments Here repo](https://github.com/devoworm/OW-DW-Education/tree/master/Developmental%20Data%20Science/Push%20Assignments%20Here) for this section.

 **3) Data Structures**